infosoftas/info-subscription-doc/source/payments/providers/avtalegiro.rst

 Manually Registering Mandates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A mandate registration requeres the following
+A mandate registration requires the following

 * A KID (an identifier)
 * A SubscriberId